 Join us for a recurring volunteer opportunity in the Parish House on Thursdays.
 Help us fold and stuff the Sunday bulletins and orders of worship.
 Additionally, you can help us prepare materials for bulk and special mailings.

-We need many volunteers throughout the parish for this special event that only occurs every four years.
-During November 8th and 9th, we’ll need help serving Friday dinner, Saturday breakfast, and Saturday lunch.
+We need many volunteers throughout the parish for this special event which occurs on a rotation.
+During one weekend in early November, we’ll need help serving Friday dinner, Saturday breakfast, and Saturday lunch.
 There are several volunteer opportunities with varying lengths of service such as food prep, servers, clean-up crew, greeters, and parking lot attendants.

 Parking Lot Ministry

 Join us for this important ministry that is often the first interaction a visitor has with our campus.
 Help with parking directions, handicapped entrance assistance, and answer general questions on Sunday mornings.
 This is an hour-long commitment a few times every year.

 Summer Suppers To Go: Wednesdays, June & August

 Soup Sales: November, December, January & February